 AEM's X-Series OBDII Wideband UEGO AFR Sensor Controller Gauge (PN 30-0334) provides tuners who are using piggyback tuning modules or open source software with the ability to view AFR through the factory CAN-bus stream that is output by the factory ECU, and deliver the most accurate, safe and powerful tune.
 The 30-0334 X-Series OBDII Wideband Gauge is validated to work with EFILive, HPTuners and DashDaq software.

-The X-Series Wideband AFR OBDII Gauge includes an OBDII pass-through connector and Bosch 4.9LSU sensor that can be free-air calibrated or used with the factory resistor calibration.
+The X-Series Wideband AFR OBDII Gauge in 52mm includes an OBDII pass-through connector and Bosch 4.9LSU sensor that can be free-air calibrated or used with the factory resistor calibration.
 Additional wiring for a 0-5v or RS232 Serial output can be added by the user for outputting to a data logger.
 This OBDII pass-through capability replaces the traditional AEMnet stream available in the 30-0300 X-Series Wideband AFR Gauge Controller.

 OBDII CAN-bus OUTPUT